MariusMatutiae/Bash-script-for-Signal-Proxy-vps/README.md

 * **Hardened by Default:** Drops IPv6, disables passwords, and sets a default `DROP` policy on IPv4.

 ## Deployment Modes
 The script is designed to be flexible.
 You can provide configuration upfront for automation or let the script guide you.
+In fully automated modes (1 and 2) the script will pose only at the very end.

 ### 1. The One-Liner (Recommended)
-Pass variables directly on the same line to trigger a fully automated install:
+Pass variables directly on the same line to trigger a nearly automated install (the Docker container will ask you anyway about the FQDN):
 ```bash
 sudo ADMIN_USER=john SSH_PORT=55555 FQDN=signal.example.com AUTO_COMMIT=true SSH_PUBKEY="ssh-rsa ..." bash headless.sh
 ```